-Find your Elected Officials - enter your address and you will be given the polling location and information on how to contact your elected official.
+Find My Legislator - enter your address and you will be given the polling location and information on how to contact your elected official.

 Citizenship Resource Center -official page of the U.S. Citizanship and Immigration Service devoted to citizenship.
 Plenty of information on applying for citizenship, studying for the test, rights and responsibilities and finding help in your community.

 100 Civics Questions with MP3 Audio - great resource for students to practice the actual Naturalization Test civics questions by hearing and repeating the audio of the questions and answers.

 Naturalization Test - provides latest U.S. Citizenship and Immigration Service information regarding the new Naturalization test which became effective October 1, 2008.
 The revised test has an emphasis on the fundamental concepts of American democracy and the rights and responsibilities of citizenship.

 U.S. Citizenship Process in 10 Steps - provides latest U.S. Citizenship and Immigration Service information regarding on citizenship application and testing process outlined in 10 steps.